Constructing many-twist M\"obius bands with small aspect ratios: Construction

+\begin{lemma}[\cite{ribbon-knots}, Lemma 11] The ribbon linking number of a folded ribbon knot is determined by the combinatorial information of its folds and crossings.
+Each fold and crossing has a certain ``local contribution," and the sum of these local contributions is the ribbon linking number. \end{lemma}

-\cite{ribbon-knots} gives an easy method for counting the linking number.
-The method involves counting the contribution of each fold and crossing and then adding those up.
-By a crossing I mean a place where the centerline crosses itself.
-General overlap of the band with itself does not count as a crossing.
+The term ``crossing" here refers to a place where the centerline crosses itself.
+General overlap of the folded ribbon knot with itself does not count as a crossing.

-This paper's construction does not have any crossings, so the only information relevant to calculating the linking number is the number of each type of fold.
-There are four types to consider, each with their own contribution and corresponding realization in the prebend diagram:
+Here's the kicker: the knots $\mathcal{K}_n$ do not have any crossings, so the only information relevant to calculating the linking number is the folding information.
+There are four types of folds to consider, each with their own local contribution and realization in the prefold diagram: